 If you won a big jackpot, Uncle Sam took a big cut before you got your hands on it.
 If you won contests or prizes, the company might report your winnings to the IRS.
 Even if it didn’t, you’re required to report it as income.

 21. Report Your Gambling Wins and Losses

-If you struck it rich in Vegas last year, you might have to report it on your tax return because your gambling winnings might be taxable income.
-If you weren't so lucky, your gambling losses might be deductible if you itemize deductions instead of taking the standard deduction.
-Gambling transactions include betting on table games such as poker, horse racing and even bingo.
+If you struck it rich in Las Vegas last year, you might have to report it on your tax return because your gambling winnings might be taxable income.
+If you weren’t so lucky, your gambling losses might be deductible if you itemize deductions instead of taking the standard deduction.
+Gambling transactions include betting on games and contests such as poker, horse racing and even bingo.

 However, you can’t take the amount of your gambling winnings, subtract your losses and claim the net amount as your gambling winnings.
 You have to report the entire amount of your winnings as income.
 Your losses are reported as an itemized deduction, up to the amount of your winnings.
 The IRS requires you to keep accurate records of your winnings and losses.

 You might be able to deduct the costs of purchase and upkeep of certain uniforms if your employer specifically requires you to don clothing items that aren’t suitable for wearing as your regular clothing.

 Employees who might be able to claim a deduction for their uniform costs include: